Honeybeei/python-dev-note/functions/closures.md

 1. **Function Factories**: You can use closures to create functions that specialize in a task, like multiplying numbers by a given factor (as shown in the `multiplier` example).
 2. **Decorators**: Many decorators in Python are built using closures to modify or extend the behavior of functions.
 (For more on decorators, refer to the [Decorators](./decorators.md) chapter).
 3. **Callback Functions**: When passing a function as a callback (e.g., in asynchronous programming or event handling), closures can retain necessary context without relying on global variables.

-## 🤔 However......

-I will not use closures in my projects.
-For me, closures just make the code harder to understand and maintain.
-I prefer to use classes and objects for stateful functions and avoid the complexity that closures introduce.

 ---